Thailand, Bangkok - KEI: Thailand - Mahidol University International College (MUIC)

 Bangkok is a city filled with entertainment and recreational opportunity.
 The city is filled with historic sites, beaches, cafes, nightclubs, and much more.
 The MUIC Student Association provides students with the opportunity to join several campus clubs such as debate, Karate-Do, and photography.
 KEI also organizes activities and fieldtrips for program participants to locations such as Ayutthaya, Ko-Samet Island, and northern Thailand.

 Students will reside in MUIC housing with other international students.
-Bedrooms our double-occupancy with an en-suite bathroom.
+Bedrooms are double-occupancy with an en-suite bathroom.
 The residences have air conditioning and laundry facilities.
 Students are able to purchase food from the cafeterias and cafes on campus or the surrounding area.

 The program fee includes tuition (12-16 credits), accommodation, program orientation, scheduled academic excursions, and international health insurance.
 The program cost is based on full-time semester tuition and on-campus Marist housing.
 Students receive a detailed cost sheet once they have been admitted to the Marist Abroad Program.